Lebuin/escaperoom/docs/install rpi.md

 ---

-* SSH back into the RPI.
+* Connect the RPI to a monitor and boot it up.
 * The escape room should now start automatically on boot every time.

+# Troubleshooting

+* **I don't hear any sound through the speakers**.
+Right click the sound icon in the top right corner of the RPI desktop, and make sure "AV jack" is selected and the volume is set to the maximum.
+* **I want to restart the escaperoom**.
+Right click anywhere except in the video -> click "Reload".
+* **I want to exit fullscreen**.
+Right click anywhere except in the video -> click "Exit full screen".
+* **The escaperoom is no longer in fullscreen**.
+Click the three dots in the top right corner.
+There is a small full screen button next the the "Zoom" buttons.
-If it crashes, it can be restarted by double clicking the `Escaperoom` file on the desktop.
+* **I closed Chrome / Chrome has crashed**.
+Double click the `Escaperoom` file on the desktop.
+This should restart the escaperoom.
-* The first run may fail during the building of the Docker image, so it may be necessary to retry a few times.
+* **The tag reader doesn't work**.
+Make sure all the cables are wired correctly.